 About Us

-We work with a wide range of partners including government agencies and other organisations, individuals and local community groups with the aim of delivering a sustainable and integrated approach to managing Eden’s rivers and the surrounding land.
-Working in partnership is essential to enable us to deliver innovative and creative environmental projects in our rivers, their catchments and local communities.
+We work with a wide range of partners, including government agencies and other organisations, individuals and local community groups to deliver a sustainable and integrated approach to managing Eden’s rivers and the surrounding land.
+Working in partnership is at the heart of what we do, enabling us to deliver innovative and creative environmental projects in our rivers, their catchments and local communities.

 Working together we …